giufus/elasticli.rs/README.md

 # if enabled, the main command will be executed inside an ssh tunnel.
 It is the same as running
 ###  ssh -i <proxy.key> <proxy.remote_user>@<proxy.host> <elastic.port>:<elastic.host>:<elastic.port> sleep <proxy.timeout>
 ###  ssh -i .ssh/some_id_rsa centos@bastion-host 9200:remote-es.server.es:9200 sleep 3
-# but rust do it for you
+# but rust does it for you
 proxy.enabled = false
 proxy.host = 'proxyhost'
 proxy.port = 9201